kuku9-net/don/content/_index.en.md

 because you will suffer irrationality if you break that dependence.
 So, as a first step toward independence, why don't we develop a place where independent people can connect with each other on their own social media?
+We need to have the experience of actively creating a place by ourselves, rather than choosing from the options given to us by someone else.

 It will be achieved by the following: